milankinen/livereactload/README.md

 ## Motivation

-Hot reloading is de facto in today's front-end development but unfortunately there wasn't any decent implementation for Browserify yet.
+Hot reloading is de facto in today's front-end scene but unfortunately there isn't any decent implementation for Browserify yet.
 This is shame because (in my opinion) Browserify is the best bundling tool at the moment.

 Hence the goal of this project is to bring the hot reloading functionality